JeixHuang/JeixHuang.github.io/blog_src/content/posts/MindRL Reward Interface/index.md

 $$
 </div>

-For this paper, the identity is used as an interface test:
+MindRL uses the identity as an interface test:

 1. The reward defines a soft target \(\pi_\beta^\star\).
 2. A policy branch can only chase that target through the distributional object it exposes.